nevr0z/yt-medialoader/README.md

-# yt-medialoader

-A simple local media downloader based on **yt-dlp** and **ffmpeg**.
+yt-medialoader is a simple offline script for downloading video and audio from YouTube and other supported platforms using yt-dlp and ffmpeg.

-This project is designed for quick and easy downloading of videos or audio without complex setup or extra dependencies.
+This project is designed for users who want a fast and straightforward way to download media, without complex setup, command-line usage, or extra configuration.

----

-## 📦 Contents

-- `yt-dlp` — main downloader
-- `ffmpeg` / `ffprobe` — media processing
-- `start` — script launcher
-- `downloads/` — downloaded files folder
-- `links` — text file with URLs

----
+The script automatically:

+selects the best available video quality;

+correctly merges video and audio streams;

+outputs files in MP4 format, compatible with most devices and players.

-## 🚀 How to use
+🔧 How to use (1–2–3)

-1. Put video links into the `links` file (one link per line)
+Open links.txt and paste your links (one link per line)

-2. Run the `download` script
+Run start.bat

-3. Files will appear in the `downloads` folder
+Downloaded files will appear in the downloads folder

----
+📦 Included files

+start.bat — launcher

+links.txt — list of URLs

+yt-dlp.exe — media downloader

+ffmpeg.exe / ffprobe.exe — media processing

+downloads/ — output directory

+🎬 Format & quality

+By default:

+downloads the best available MP4 video

+forces M4A (AAC) audio for stable MP4 merging

+This avoids common issues related to OPUS audio, which is frequently used by YouTube but incompatible with the MP4 container.

-## ⚠ Requirements
+⚠ Notes

-- Windows
-- Internet connection

-All required binaries are included.

----

-## 📄 License

-No license.
-Use at your own risk.
+The script works locally and does not rely on third-party websites

+Some videos may be unavailable due to region, privacy, or age restrictions

+The project is provided as-is, without any warranty

+⬇ Download

+A ready-to-use build is available in the Releases section.